com-lihaoyi/scalatags/Readme.md

 The core functionality of Scalatags is less than [500 lines of code](shared/main/scala/scalatags/Core.scala), and yet it provides all the functionality of large frameworks like Python's [Jinja2](http://jinja.pocoo.org/docs/sandbox/) or C#'s [Razor](http://msdn.microsoft.com/en-us/vs2010trainingcourse_aspnetmvc3razor.aspx), and out-performs the competition by a [large margin](#performance).
 It does this by leveraging the functionality of the Scala language to do almost *everything*, meaning you don't need to learn a second template pseudo-language just to stitch your HTML fragments together

-Since ScalaTags is pure Scala.
-This means that any editor which understands Scala will understand ScalaTags.
+Since ScalaTags is pure Scala, any editor that understands Scala will understand ScalaTags.
 Not only do you get syntax highlighting, you also get code completion:

 ![Autocomplete](docs/Autocomplete.png)